DGM Racing

-Xfinity Series
+O'Reilly Auto Parts Series

 Car No. 36 history

 In 2018, it was announced that Alex Labbé would compete full-time in 2018 in the No. 36 Chevrolet with sponsorship from Can-Am.

-In 2019 it was announced that Josh Williams would drive the 36 full-time.
-In May 2019 Williams got his best career finish, finishing 8th at Talladega Superspeedway.
-Donald Theetge drove the 36 car for one race at Richmond Raceway while Williams drove the 92 car.
+In 2019 it was announced that Josh Williams would drive the No. 36 full-time.
+In May 2019 Williams got his best career finish, finishing eighth at Talladega Superspeedway.
+Donald Theetge drove the No. 36 car for one race at Richmond Raceway while Williams drove the No. 92 car.

 In 2020, Labbé returned to the No. 36 for 21 races with some part-time drivers such as Ronnie Bassett Jr., Dexter Bean, Preston Pardus, and Korbin Forrister.

 In 2021, Labbé returned to full season in the No. 36 car.
-He finished 19th in points with three top tens.
+He finished nineteenth in points with three top-tens.

 In 2022, Josh Bilicki drove the 36 car at Daytona while Labbé would drive for the rest of the season.
 Garrett Smithley would drive the 36 car at Charlotte.

+In 2023, the car returned to being part-time.
+It was announced on February 9, 2023 that Alex Labbé would race it at Daytona.
+However, he would fail to qualify.
+Josh Bilicki would race the car at Sonoma and at the Indianapolis Road Course, finishing nineteenth and eighteenth, respectively.
+Alex Guenette would run at the Chicago Street Course, and Kyle Weatherman would run at Atlanta.

+On February 8, 2024, it was announced that Natalie Decker would run at Daytona International Speedway in the 2024 United Rentals 300.
+She would lead seven laps and ended up with an eighteenth place finish.
+Preston Pardus drove the No. 36 at Portland International Raceway in the 2024 Pacific Office Automation 147.
+Daniel Suárez drove the No. 36 at the Chicago street race.

-Car No. 36 Results
+Car No. 36 results

+Car No. 71 history

+On December 6, 2024, it was announced that DGM would field the No. 71 in 2025, with newly signed Ryan Ellis competing for the team.
+Sweetwater Construction will serve as a primary sponsor.